-News/Press Releases
+The Diocese of Scranton Launches Independent Survivors Compensation Program

-A MESSAGE FROM BISHOP BAMBERA:
+CLICK HERE TO VIEW MESSAGE FROM BISHOP BAMBERA

 SCRANTON, PA (January 22, 2019) – The Diocese of Scranton today launched its Independent Survivors Compensation Program, an independent program designed to compensate survivors of childhood sexual abuse.
 Participation in the Program by survivors is entirely voluntary and the Program is run completely independent of the Diocese.